What Is A Splash Page?

-A splash page, or a page that functions as a gateway before users can see your content, is a Web design technique long extinct.
-They are almost universally disliked by visitors, they cripple your search engine optimization capabilities, and they typically don’t provide any user benefits except in certain circumstances.
+A splash page, or a page that functions as a gateway before users can see your content, is a web design technique long extinct.
+Most splash page examples are long gone but some still remain.
+Website splash pages are almost universally disliked by visitors, they cripple your search engine optimization capabilities, and they typically don’t provide any user benefits except in certain circumstances.

 Visitors Hate Your Splash Page

 Most modern splash pages have a bounce rate of about 25%.
 It’s higher for flash splash pages, even pages with a “Skip Intro” link.
 Think about what this means.
 You lose 25% of your visitors before they ever see your site.
 That’s a quarter of your profit, if you’re converting users via a sales funnel, and for what?
 Showing your logo?
 If there’s no other reason for your splash page to exist other than showing off some design work that you paid for, your splash page is not a worthwhile barrier to your content or your sales funnel.